Automobility - desire and reality

 Diesel is dead!
 Long live the e-car?
 All the euphoria deserves a closer look - and even those who are open to the facts may be sceptical.

-One might immediately jump to the conclusion that we must solely drive e-cars in the future.
-E-mobility is being touted as the miraculous solution for the future, to which the European automotive industry now predominantly relies upon, backed by support from both the media and governments.
-However, to consider the electric car solution as the ultimate sustainable route is wrong and too short-sighted.
-In truth, sustainable automobility faces many other challenges that are scarcely being talked about, despite their importance.
+One might immediately jump to the conclusion that we must only drive e-cars in the future.
+E-mobility is being touted as the miraculous solution for the future, to which the European automotive industry now predominantly relies upon, backed by support from both the media, as well as national governments.
+However, considering the electric car solution as the ultimate sustainable route is rather short-sighted.
+In truth, sustainable automobility faces many other challenges that are scarcely being discussed, despite their importance.

 1912: The year of the first hybrid